DataDog/serverless-sample-app/src/dotnet/README.md

 };
 ```

 The Datadog extension retrieves your Datadog API key from a Secrets Manager secret.
-For this to work, ensure you create a secret in your account containing your API key and set the `DD_SECRET_ARN` and `DD_SITE` environment variable before deployment.
+For this to work, ensure you create a secret in your account containing your API key and set the `DD_API_KEY_SECRET_ARN` and `DD_SITE` environment variable before deployment.
 Eensure that you give your Lambda function permission to access the AWS Secrets Manager secret

 ```c#
 props.DdApiKeySecret.GrantRead(Function);